Bilal1545/Bi-UI-Web/README.md

-# Bi-UI
+# Bi-Design Kit Web

 **A Material 3 inspired web design kit for lazy developers.**

-Bi-UI is a lightweight Web Components–based UI kit inspired by Google’s Material Design 3.
+Bi-Design Kit is a lightweight Web Components–based UI kit inspired by Google’s Material Design 3.
 It is designed for developers who want clean, modern UI components **without frameworks, build tools, or complexity**.

 ---